laizezhong/PakePlus/docs/question/invalid.md

 Follow the [GitHub Token Guide](../guide/token.md) to regenerate your token with proper permissions.

 **Recommendation:**
-While granting all permissions will work (and is safest), PakePlus actually only needs:
+While granting all permissions will work (and is safest), PackPlus actually only needs:
 - `repo` (full control of private repositories)
 - `workflow` (GitHub Actions access)
 - `user` (read user profile data)